steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 so this is a concern to think about.

-So because of that weakness, BlueSky has implemented their own DID method, called `dld:plc`.
+So because of that weakness, BlueSky has implemented their own DID method, called `did:plc`.
 The `plc` stands for "placeholder," because even though they plan on supporting it indefinitely, it too has its weaknesses.
 And that weakness is that it involves asking a service that BlueSky runs in order to resolve the proper information.
 For example, [here is my lookup][plc-dir].